Democrat Turkey Party

 The party was founded by a group of MPs issued from the True Path Party on 7 January 1997.
 The chairman of the party was Hüsamettin Cindoruk, who was a former chairman of the True Path Party.
 The party participated in the coalition government of Mesut Yılmaz (30 June 1997 – 11 January 1999).
 In the 1999 elections they received less than 1% of the vote.
 Hüsamettin Cindoruk resigned.
-In later years they tried to survive with different chairmen and names and in 2008 the party decided to merge with the People's Ascent Party.
+The DTP's name was changed to the Freedom and Change Party at its third ordinary congress held on May 15, 2005.
+The Freedom and Change Party decided to merge with the People's Ascent Party in 2008.